arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-tcp-plc-ide/content.md

 ```

 These properties — `ip`, `dns`, `gateway`, and `subnet` — are provided as arguments to the `Ethernet.begin()` method, setting its properties for Opta™.
 It can be adjusted as per your preference or based on network prerequisites.
 For instance, `ip(192, 168, 1, 2)` denotes the IP address assigned to the Modbus TCP Server Opta™.

-When initializing a project file in PLC IDE, certain essential lines within the sketch are commented out.
-These lines should be uncommented to activate the configurations.
-Once this is done, the sketch should be manually downloaded to Opta™ through the `Opta™ Configuration` window.

 The following image shows the `Status variables (volatile)` window.
 Here, we will define the `cnt` variable, assigning its access address and datatype for Modbus TCP transmission.